Shubhampanwar1/Shubham_CSE_AI_ML_A/README.md

 This is our 1st group project.
 This project is completed by 4 group members.
 I'm Shubham the Group Leader of this project , Rohit Yadav , Azhar Ali and Siddiq Khan are my group members.

-This project include 8 files:
+This project include 8 python files and 2 folders:
 1. Dashboard
 2. Creat_db
 3. Billing